Banner Image

 Size: ~2.869M sq ft retail GLA (within 5.689M sq ft total complex) • Stores: 500+ • Opened: 1992

 Why it’s massive: The country’s best-known mega-mall pairs shopping with destination attractions (Nickelodeon Universe, SEA LIFE, hotels).
-For pure retail space, the GLA is 2.869M; the oft-quoted 5.6M is the overall building area that also covers hotels and attractions.
+The GLA for pure retail space is 2.869M; the oft-quoted 5.6M is the overall building area covering hotels and attractions.

-Good to know: Expect four hours+ to see highlights; parking is free in massive ramps; on-site JW Marriott & Radisson Blu make this a legit weekend trip.
+Good to know: Expect four hours or more to see highlights.
+Parking is free in massive ramps, and on-site JW Marriott and Radisson Blu make this a legit weekend trip.

 2) American Dream — East Rutherford, New Jersey (NYC metro)